 Nowadays, a woman has a choice – to shave or not to shave her legs, armpits, or intimate hair, with many removal options available, including creams, waxes, shaving and high tech laser removal.
-However the decision to go au natural remains controversial.
-Even pop culture has weighed in on the conversation, with women on television showing and talking about their body hair.
+However the decision to go au natural remains controversial, despite often being an open conversation.
 We’ve progressed to the point where even lingerie ads feature women with body hair.

 The history of hair removal can be traced back to the ancient Egyptians and Mesopotamians.
 Investing much time into the whole idea of a beauty regime, both men and women removed all body hair, including their heads, considering body hair to be uncivilised, dirty and a sign of low birth.
-They used tweezers made from seashells, pumice stones and beeswax and sugar waxes, and the first razors, made from copper, have been dated back to 3000 BCE.
+They used rough stones, shells and beeswax , and the first razors, made from copper, have been dated back to 3000 BCE.
 There’s also evidence that women and men in ancient Turkey used homemade pastes to remove much of their body hair.

 This idea of class and cleanliness carried over into the time of the Roman Empire, as you can see with many of the statues from this period – all are shaved.
 Wealthy Roman women used similar methods as the Egyptians for hair removal.

 Jumping forward in time, things hadn’t changed in the Middle Ages, with women’s body hair still seen as a class thing.
 However, the fashion, as dictated by Elizabeth I, was to remove visible facial hair, rather than the body hair hidden by layers and layers of finery.
 Eyebrows were removed, along with shaving the hairlines, giving the impression of a larger forehead and higher brow which was seen to signify status and a higher level of intellect (hence the term high-brow meaning clever and upper class).